algorithmiaio/dev-center/_posts/application-development/guides/2016-06-09-data-connector-dropbox-guide.md

 As long as you have your Dropbox data connection set up you can read and write data to it via <a href="http://docs.algorithmia.com/#data-api-specification">Algorithmia's Data API</a> by specifying the protocol and label as your path to your data.

-**Note** As an algorithm author please be sure to host any data needed by your algorithms in the Algorithmia Data API.

 For example, to retrieve and print a file's contents in Python:

 - client = Algorithmia.client(“YOUR_API_KEY”)